 EXPLORING and DEVELOPING IDEAS (ONGOING) EVALUATING and DEVELOPING WORK (ONGOING) DRAWING PAINTING Nursery children should be taught to: Constructs with a purpose in mind, using a variety of resources.
 Selects appropriate resources and adapts work where necessary.
 Chooses particular colours to use for a purpose.
 Nursery children should be taught to: Begin to discuss what they like about their own and others' work Suggest improvements (i.e. change the colour to red etc) Nursery children should be taught to: Continuous provision - mark making, different media.
 Begin to use a variety of drawing tools Use lines to enclose a space, and then begin to use these shapes to represent objects Create simple representations of events, people and objects.
 Nursery children should be taught to: Continuous provision - mixing colours.
 Explores what happens when they mix colours.
 Create simple representations of events, people and objects.
-PRINTING TEXTILES/COLLAGE 3 D FORM BREADTH OF STUDY Nursery children should be taught to: Beginning to be interested in and describe the texture of things.
-Explore pattern Nursery children should be taught to: Beginning to be interested in and describe the texture of things.
-Handling, manipulating and enjoying using materials and describing the sensory experience Simple collages including simple weaving Nursery children should be taught to: Uses various construction materials.
-Realises that tools can be used for a purpose.
-Uses simple tools to effect changes to materials.
-Nursery children should be taught to: Work on their own, and collaboratively with others, on projects in 2 and 3 dimensions and on different scales. (with guidance from teacher) Use ICT Investigate different kinds of art, craft and design
+PRINTING TEXTILES/COLLAGE 3 D FORM BREADTH OF STUDY Nursery children should be taught to: • Beginning to be interested in and describe Nursery children should be taught to: • Beginning to be interested in and Nursery children should be taught to: Uses various construction materials.
+Nursery children should be taught to: • Work on their own, and collaboratively materials and describing the sensory describe the texture of things.